IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

     <CODE ENDS>

 The variable max_bytes_in_flight_prev indicates the maximum bytes in flights in the previous round trip.
-The reason to this is that bytes in flight can spike when congestion occures, max_bytes_in_flight_prev thus ensures better that an uncongested bytes in flight is used.
+The reason to this is that bytes in flight can spike when congestion occurs, max_bytes_in_flight_prev thus ensures better that an uncongested bytes in flight is used.

 The cwnd_scale_factor_t scales the congestion window decrease upon congestion as well as the increase.
 In a normal addititive increase setting this would be 1.0/MSS.
-However to increase stability especially when witth L4S when cwnd is very small, the cwnd_scale_factor_t can be as small as low as LOW_CWND_SCALE_FACTOR / MSS.
+However to increase stability especially when with L4S when cwnd is very small, the cwnd_scale_factor_t can be as small as low as LOW_CWND_SCALE_FACTOR / MSS.
 The result is then that the congestion window increase can be as small as LOW_CWND_SCALE_FACTOR MSS per RTT.
 Because the same restriction is applied to both decrease and increase of the congestion window, the net effect is zero.
 The cwnd_scale_factor_t is increased with larger cwnd to allow for a multiplicative increase and thus a faster convergence when link capacity increases.

 Congestion window increase

      <CODE BEGINS>